 National Park Service

-Chesapeake Conservancy is the principal partner to the National Park Service (NPS) Chesapeake Bay Office on the Chesapeake Bay Gateways (Gateways) program and a leading advocate for the Captain John Smith Chesapeake National Historical Trail (Chesapeake Trail) administered by the Colonial National Historic Park.
+Chesapeake Conservancy is the principal partner to the National Park Service (NPS) Chesapeake Bay Office on the Chesapeake Bay Gateways (Gateways) program and the Captain John Smith Chesapeake National Historic Trail (Chesapeake Trail).

 Chesapeake Conservancy supports NPS with their responsibilities for five of the 2014 Chesapeake Bay Agreement goals, including: land conservation, public access, stewardship, diversity and education.
 This Gateways program has provided critical support for the NPS’s role in the Chesapeake Bay Program partnership and the collective effort to protect and restore the Bay.